lycwed/ngx-facebook/README.md

-# ngx-facebook
+# ngx-fb

 This is a wrapper for the official Facebook JavaScript SDK.
-It makes it easier to use Facebook SDK with Angular 2+ by providing components, providers and types.
+It makes it easier to use Facebook SDK with Angular 9.* by providing components, providers and types.

 <br><br>